LuigiFilippoChiara/Emails/README.md

 ## Acknowledgements

-Most of this content is inspired by *Sending Emails With Python* from <a href="https://realpython.com/python-send-email/" target="_blank" rel="noopener nofollow noreferrer">realpython.com</a>
+Most of this content was inspired by *Sending Emails With Python* from [realpython.com](https://realpython.com/python-send-email).

 ## License